跟读练习: How to Speak So That People Want to Listen | Julian Treasure | TED - 通过YouTube学习英语口语

 It can be very powerful.

-Of course, pitch often goes along with pace to indicate arousal, but you can do it just with pitch.
+Of course, pitch often goes along with pace to indicate arousal,

 Where did you leave my keys?

-So, slightly different meaning in those two deliveries.
+It's a slightly different meaning in those two deliveries.

 And finally, volume.

-(Loud) I can get really excited by using volume.
+I can get really excited by using volume.

 Sorry about that, if I startled anybody.

-Or, I can have you really pay attention by getting very quiet.
+Or I can have you really pay attention by getting very quiet.

-Some people broadcast the whole time.
+Some people broadcast the whole time,

-Try not to do that.
+try not to do that.

-That's called sodcasting, (Laughter) Imposing your sound on people around you carelessly and inconsiderately.
+Imposing your sound on people around you carelessly and inconsiderately.

-Not nice.
 Of course, where this all comes into play most of all is when you've got something really important to do.

 It might be standing on a stage like this and giving a talk to people.

-It might be proposing marriage, asking for a raise, a wedding speech.
+It might be proposing marriage,

-Whatever it is, if it's really important, you owe it to yourself to look at this toolbox and the engine that it's going to work on, and no engine works well without being warmed up.
+If it's really important, you owe it to yourself to look at this toolbox

 Warm up your voice.